dbaron/declarative-partial-updates/patching-explainer.md

 When calling `patchInterleaved`, discovered patches are applied to the target container node, and the rest of the HTML is discarded.

-## Potential nhancement - patch contents from URL
+## Potential enhancement - patch contents from URL

 In addition to patching from a stream or interleaved in HTML, there are use-cases for patching by fetching a URL.
 This can be done with a `patchsrc` attribute, or by reusing the `src` attribute if we go with the `<script>` element.